 We shouldn’t conclude–as Hamilton essentially does–that only China’s government should be blamed for growing Chinese influence in Australia.

 Like any other normal group, the Chinese fight for their shared interests.
 While the CCP apparatus is particularly malignant, Chinese influence is downstream from a more defining entity than government structure: race, which is acted on given the nature of multi-racialism in Australia.

 - The inflated weight of Chinese economic measures

 Hamilton writes how China uses economic measures to bully countries into line: through trade, investment, cutting off tourists and students.
-On the occasions Australia has demonstrated national resolve, China has made veiled threats of enforcing these punitive actions against Australia.
+On the few occasions Australia has demonstrated national resolve, China has made veiled threats of enforcing punitive economic actions against Australia.

 Because our leaders are obsessed by economics, China possesses tremendous leverage in this area: they are prepared to endure economic pain for the national good; we are not.
 Until we transcend profit and comprehend the true function of our economy, through financial expedients, China will continually compel Australia into whichever course it so desires.